p-koenig/raycast-slurm/README.md

-# SLURM
+# Slurm

-Manage SLURM jobs and inspect cluster resources from Raycast.
+Manage Slurm jobs and inspect cluster resources from Raycast.
 All commands run over a multiplexed SSH connection (`ControlMaster`), so you only authenticate once per session — including 2FA.

 ## Requirements